-Library staff will assist instructors in creating stable links to give students access to electronic resources owned or licensed by the library.
+Library staff will provide stable links to give students access to electronic resources owned or licensed by the library.
 Additionally, library staff can provide instructors with guidance in storing and providing access to electronic resources not owned by the library.
-The library cannot commit to storing or archiving materials that are not owned or currently licensed by the library.
+The library cannot store or archive materials that are not owned or currently licensed by the library.

 Scope of Service:

-In order to facilitate access to course resources, instructors may request that library staff:
+In order to facilitate access to course resources, instructors may request that reserves staff:

-- Confirm the availability of electronic readings via the library’s current subscriptions and ebook holdings, including confirmation that the licensing agreement will accommodate adequate access for the number of students in the course whenever possible
+- Confirm the availability of electronic resources, including confirmation that the licensing agreement will accommodate adequate access for the number of students in the course whenever possible

 - Assist in creating stable URLS to access electronic course resources owned by or licensed by the library